swos-/improved-angular-component-seed/README.md

 # improved-angular-component-seed — The improved seed for AngularJS apps
 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
-This seed is inspired by Todd Motto's style guide [https://github.com/toddmotto/angularjs-styleguide].
+This seed is inspired by [Todd Motto's style guide](https://github.com/toddmotto/angularjs-styleguide).

 > As noted in the style guide, this is meant to capture 'Architecture, file structure, components, one-way dataflow, lifecycle hooks.'